evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ## Cargo Capacity and Towing Ability

+The cargo capacity in the trunk is 346 liters.

 This model is not available with a towbar.
 So if you need to pull a trailer, you must look at other models.